merzouk/memoryDataBase/README.md

 This project presents a simple example of using the memory base H2.

-It has four moduls maven, model, persist, services and web
+It has five moduls maven, use-cases, commons, model, repository, and web

 model contains the diferents POJO

-persist contains the mechanical access to the database
+repository contains the mechanical access to the database

-services contains the services of the project
+use-cases contains the services of the project

 La configuration dans le fichier xml, elle contient deux sources de données 'test' and 'memory'